handsofblue67/home-js/handshake-protocol.md

 1. Upon connection, a device publishes a description of itself, including checkin behaviors, publish/subscribe topics, alterable settings etc.
 2. The server, which subscribes to all topics, validates the devices announcement, and sets up the environment for it (adds/upserts a record of the device in table/collection of devices)
 3. Server requests device state (publish to /reqStatus/deviceID)
+4. A device must also submit a will to the broker which the broker will release to subscribers in the event that the device disconnects

 ## Device Announcement/Declaration